-Work order software can be utilized for a variety of types of facilities, including schools, colleges and universities, local government, manufacturing plants, hospitals, senior living organizations, nonprofits, clubs and associations, and more.
-Popular work orders can range from lightbulb replacements to plumbing issues to HVAC maintenance and roof repairs.
+Work order management software can be utilized for a variety of types of facilities, including schools, colleges and universities, local government, manufacturing plants, hospitals, senior living organizations, nonprofits, clubs and associations, and more.
+Popular work orders seen in maintenance departments can range from lightbulb replacements to plumbing issues to HVAC maintenance and roof repairs.

 Historically, many maintenance departments used paper work orders, sticky notes, phone calls or emails to keep up with work orders.
-But with the tools a modern cloud-based work order system (also known as a CMMS or computerized maintenance management system) offers, work orders can be entered, tracked, organized and completed all digitally, or even on a mobile device.
+But with the tools a modern cloud-based work order system (also known as a CMMS or computerized maintenance management system) offers, work orders can be entered in real time, tracked, organized and completed all digitally, or even on a mobile device.
 A digital work order solution can save time, money and even provide quick documentation for compliance, budgeting, capital planning and more.

 We’ve seen clients save 10 percent on operational costs and 15-20 percent time savings with a cloud-based work order system.